codesandbox/codesandbox-client/packages/homepage/content/docs/1-x-faqs.md

 ## Can I change the Node version used in a container sandbox?

 Yes.
-Container sandboxes run Node v10.20.1 (LTS) by default.
+Container sandboxes that are created after May 10 2021 run Node v14.18.1 (LTS) by default.
+For backwards compatibility the older sandboxes are on Node v10.
 However, you can specify a `node` value to alter the version in `sandbox.config.json`, which will be used instead.
 For further details, see [configuration](/docs/configuration).